nastya11181/RUG-WACC/README.md

 Prerequisites: docker-machine and Virtualbox installed

-It's possible to deploy the docker stack on tho virtual machines or on a local machine and a virtual machine.
+It's possible to deploy the docker stack on two virtual machines or on a local machine and a virtual machine.
 In this file we describe the latter option for simplicity.

 1. Create 1 virtual machines with docker-machine